Austin Child Custody Lawyer

 Allegations of Domestic Violence or Child Abuse

-Parents sometimes seek sole managing and possessory conservatorship of their children because they allege the children’s co-parent is unfit or dangerous.
+Parents sometimes seek sole managing and possessory conservatorship of their children because they allege their children’s co-parent is unfit or dangerous.
 Texas Family Code § 153.004 directs a judge to consider evidence of intentional physical violence or sexual abuse toward a spouse or anyone under 18 that occurred within two years of the proceeding.

 The court can require visits to be supervised if there is evidence that being alone with the parent might be harmful to the child.
 The law specifically states that when a child is conceived through rape or sexual abuse, regardless of the relationship of the parents at the time of conception, the abuser has no parental right to conservatorship.